 The District’s public improvements have been constructed and conveyed to Adams County and the City of Thornton.
 In 2002, the District paid off its bonds and does not have any outstanding debt.
 Currently, the District funds and maintains park and recreation facilities through its collection of ad valorem property taxes assessed on each property within the District.
 The District maintains the Holly Crossing and Wright Farms Parks, the Tennis Courts on Jasmine Street, certain wooden fencing, and certain common landscaping areas.

-The District is governed by a five-member Board of Directors, which meets at 7:00 p.m. at the Wright Farms public library on the first Thursday of each month January through December.
-To serve on the Board, an individual must be a “registered elector” of the District, meaning that he or she must either reside in the District or own property (or be a spouse of one who owns property) within the District.
-Elections are held in May of even numbered years.
+The District is governed by a five-member Board of Directors, which meets at 7:00 p.m. at the Anythink Wright Farms Library on the first Thursday of every month.
+To serve on the Board, an individual must be an eligible elector of the District, meaning that he or she is registered to vote in Colorado and either resides in the District, owns property in the District (or is a spouse/civil union partner of an owner of property in the District.)
+Elections are held in May of even-numbered years.